 ASPEN is utilized by ISD eligibility workers when determining eligibility for SNAP benefits.
 When a customer volunteers for the E&T program, the ISD eligibility worker updates a question in ASPEN to yes and enters the date the customer volunteered.
-This triggers the alert in WP for Equus to review the E&T referral.
-Once Equus receives the referral, they will begin to track compliance and case management services in the WP and ASPEN.
+This triggers the alert in WP for the Provider to review the E&T referral.
+Once the Provider receives the referral, they will begin to track compliance and case management services in the WP and ASPEN.